sjang1594/sjang1594.github.io/_posts/study/Algorithms/2022-02-28-BucketSort.md

 ---

 ## Bucket Sort
+* Reviewing what I studied, how this work will be explained as well.
+---

 Bucket Sort is a sorting algorithm that is similar in concept to Radix Sort and Counting Sort, but it is designed to handle floating-point numbers.
 Like these other algorithms, Bucket Sort uses placeholders to sort elements efficiently.
 However, unlike Radix Sort, which sorts integers digit by digit, Bucket Sort distributes floating-point numbers into buckets and then sorts each bucket individually.

 ## Time Complexity